Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

   ChannelName           varchar(100) not null, CustomerSegment       varchar(100) not null, LastDayOfData         date not null,  -- forecast made using data up and including this
   PeriodInDays          int not null,
-  PeriodsAhead			int not null,
-  ForecastPeriodStart	date not null,
-  ForecastPeriodEnd		date not null,  -- end of the period whose demand is forecasted UnitPrice             float, -- forecast is conditional on this price.
-Should be decimal (6,2), but that's pulling the ADF tiger's tail.
+  PeriodsAhead          int not null, ForecastPeriodStart   date not null, ForecastPeriodEnd     date not null,  -- end of the period whose demand is forecasted UnitPrice             float,           -- forecast is conditional on this price.
   Demand                float not null,
   Demand90LB            float not null,
   Demand90UB            float not null,
   ActualSales           float null,
   sAPE                  float null,
   qBar                  float null
   primary key (RunDate, Item, SiteName, ChannelName,
                 LastDayOfData, ForecastPeriodStart, ForecastPeriodEnd)
 )
 ```